martinstarkov/ecs/README.md

 Entity validity is elaborated upon in the end of this subsection.

 Cycling through multiple entities without the use of systems can be done via the `ForEachEntity(lambda)` manager method, passing it a lambda function.
-The lambda parameter should be an entity handle (`ecs::Entity`) passed by value as it is created directly into the parameter list.
+The lambda's parameter should be an entity handle (`ecs::Entity`) passed by value as it is created directly into the parameter list.
 ```c++
 my_manager.ForEachEntity([] (auto entity_handle) {
     // ...
 Do stuff with entities here ...
 });
 ```
 Or if specific components are required, by populating the template parameter list of `ForEach<>(lambda)`.
-The lambda parameters should start with the entity handle as explained above and followed by references to the components in the same order as the template parameter list.
+The lambda's parameters should start with the entity handle as explained above and followed by references to the components in the same order as the template parameter list.
 ```c++
 my_manager.ForEach<HumanComponent, OtherComponent>([] (auto entity_handle, auto& human_component, auto& other_component) {
     // ...
 Do stuff with entities / components here ...